Highlands and Horned Guans

-A 12-day, small group birdwatching tour to Guatemala
+A 13-day, small group birdwatching tour to Guatemala with an optional excursion to the UNESCO World Heritage Site at Tikal

 Tour Dates & Prices

-Tour Cost: 12 Days from £3895* inc return flights London Heathrow
+Tour Cost: 13 Days from £3895 excluding international flights

 - Limosa Tour Leader